mliew21396/remote-work-u3/week-9/7-BONUS-challenges/SQL-hardway/README.md

 - Destroy and alter tables

 ## Release 0: Learn SQL the Hard Way
 Go to [Learn SQL the Hard Way](http://sql.learncodethehardway.org/book/).
 This is a work-in-progress by the author.
 He may miss a few steps that you'll want to google as you go.
-Use the [4-Intro to SQLite](4-intro-to-SQLite) challenge to help you through as well.
+Use the [Intro to SQLite](../intro-to-SQLite) challenge to help you through as well.

 Read the preface through Chapter 13.